Table of Contents

 c.
 Ashlar masonry is mostly used in the construction of heavy structures, architectural buildings, high piers, and abutments of bridges.

-~ A 25 mm wide strip made using chisels is provided around the perimeter of the rough-dressed face of each stone.
+A strip, about 25 mm wide and made by means of a chisel is provided around the perimeter of the roughly dressed faces of each stone.

 |Read Also: Quarrying of stone|